solanav/mtfor/README.md

 # What is mtfor

-"mtfor" or "multithreaded for" is a simple package that provides a for loop that automatically distributes the processing through a number of threads.
+"mtfor" or "multithreaded for" is a simple package that provides a map() equivalent that automatically distributes the processing through a number of threads.

 # Installation